DTM9025/musicroom/README.md

 ## Installation

 Simply navigate to the [Release page on GitHub](https://github.com/DTM9025/musicroom/releases) and download the latest ZIP package (should be something like `Touhou.Music.Room.X.Y.Z.zip`).
-Then extract it to any directory and run `musicroom.exe` in the folder and you should be good to go!
+Then extract it to any directory and run `musicroom.exe` in the `Touhou Music Room folder` and you should be good to go!

 ## Building a Release with VS Community 2017 or Later